jbush001/NyuziProcessor/software/render-object/README.md

 contents of the framebuffer in framebuffer.png.

-It is also possible to see the output from the program in realtime in a window if running on a Mac.
-Once you've built it, run the following
+It is also possible to see the output from the program in realtime in a window.
-command:

-    ../../bin/emulator -f -w 640 -h 480 WORK/program.hex

 To make this animate continuously (instead of stopping after rendering one frame), modify the frame loop:

 	for (int frame = 0; frame < 1; frame++)

 To run forever:

 	for (int frame = 0; ; frame++)

+Once you've built it, run the following command:

+    ../../bin/emulator -f 640x480 WORK/program.hex

 ## Using Verilog model